Low Carbon Lifestyle

 PREVENTING AND REDUCING FOOD WASTE

-• Continuing to prevent waste in their kitchens and recording their efforts using a two-month-long in-house program or a third-party waste-tracking program such as Lean Path
+- Continuing to prevent waste in their kitchens and recording their efforts using a waste tracking system (now by using our proprietary software Waste Not™)

-• Donating leftovers to local hunger relief organizations on a regular, not occasional basis.
-(We have vowed that by 2018, 80% of our accounts will be Food Recovery Certified.)
+- Donating leftovers to local hunger relief organizations on a regular, not occasional basis.
+(In 2015, we made a goal that by 2018, 80% of our accounts would be Food Recovery Verified.
+While the majority of our accounts are regularly donating food, we did not meet our verification goal.
+In 2024, we recommitted to meeting this goal by the end of the year.)

 TRIMMING TRANSPORTATION